 Exit polls are post-vote polls, which are conducted after voters cast their votes.

-What are exit polls: The exit polls are post-vote polls, which are conducted after voters have cast their votes.
+The exit polls are post-vote polls, which are conducted after voters have cast their votes.
 The polls aim to predict the final result on the basis of the information collected from the voters after they walk out of the polling booth.
 Unlike an opinion poll, which asks the voter whom they plan to vote for, the exit poll asks the voter whom they actually voted for.

 Who conducts the exit polls?